Faculty and Student Expectations

 - Attend at least one professional development session for all SURE students.

-- Attend the SURE faculty meeting in April.
+- Attend the SURE faculty mentor orientation in May.

 - Attend (with the student researcher) the SURE kickoff meeting in May.

 - Provide feedback on the design and expectations of the program.

 - Attend the SURE Showcase in September.